 So there are five things that give the Bellaire House its reputation:

-1. The Ohio River’s constant flow of water, which creates energy.
+2. The Ohio River’s constant flow of water which creates energy.

 Unfortunately, the business started to fail due to Alex hearing and seeing things that were not there.
 He also began to have epileptic seizures and declared that "demons were trying to kill him."
 Back then people believed that he was haunted and cursed because of the coal mine explosions.
-But with psychology, we now know that his failures were not only the disorientation of his sanity, but he had become possessed by the delusional energies that overtook his mind body and spirit.
-Still, today, those energies overtake paranormal investigators and researchers.
-The commitment papers in the story of Alex are not public, so there is no way for anyone to know that information to where it would become psychologically suggestive.
+But with psychology, we now know that his failures were not only the disorientation of his sanity, but he had possessed delusional energies that overtook his mind, body and his spirit.

 Rebecca Gardner, a colleague of mine, and I stumbled upon a few handwritten commitment papers that stated the reason why Alex was sent to a mental asylum and what drove him insane in the first place.
 The reason was the failure of his business.
 In the papers, it was written that Alex “lost the use of his manners” and became “Non-Compos Mentis”, which means not of sound mind or mentally incapable of managing affairs.
 I’ve read in articles that Alex would be on the Ohio River, thinking that he was on a boat headed towards Wellsburg, West Virginia.
 He would be disoriented while roaming around the railroad tracks.
 He was even unable to identify who he was.